Traditional Polish Food: What to Eat and Where to Find It

 Where to Eat Well by City

 Warsaw: Best range of international and modern Polish cuisine.
 Hala Gwardii food hall in the city centre is an excellent introduction — multiple vendors, good quality, approachable prices.
 See our Warsaw restaurant guide for specific recommendations.
+A guided food tour of Poland is the quickest way to understand regional differences in a short trip.

 Kraków: The Old Town and Kazimierz (the historic Jewish quarter) offer the densest concentration of traditional and creative restaurants.
 Stary Kleparz market is good for produce and snacks.
 See our Kraków restaurant guide for details.
+Organised food tours in Kraków typically take in the market, Kazimierz, and at least one milk bar in three to four hours.

 Wrocław: Strong café culture and a growing food scene.
 The Market Hall (Hala Targowa) is worth a visit for local products.